civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 88

-The administration of this Act, any regulations, **policies** and directives made under this Act and the reports of the Commissioner, the President of the Treasury Board and the Minister of Canadian Heritage made under this Act shall be reviewed on a permanent basis by **any** committee of the Senate, of the House of Commons or of both Houses of Parliament **that** may be designated or established for that purpose.
+The administration of this Act, any regulations, policies and directives made under this Act and the reports of the Commissioner, the President of the Treasury Board and the Minister of Canadian Heritage made under this Act shall be reviewed on a permanent basis by any committee of the Senate, of the House of Commons or of both Houses of Parliament that may be designated or established for that purpose.

 ### Section 89

-Section 126 of the `Criminal Code` does not apply to or in respect of any contravention of any provision of this Act or **the regulations**.
+Section 126 of the `Criminal Code` does not apply to or in respect of any contravention of any provision of this Act or the regulations.

 ### Section 49